bhatnags/ParallelGeneticsInspiredNeuralNetworkTuning/README.md

 ![rank_gen_timeTaken_Serial](./Images/Multiple-deme/rank_gen_timeTaken_Serial.PNG)

-The reduction of time at generation level is due to division of tasks in parallel reducing the amount of time taken as per "Law of division of labor", which can be seen below.
+The reduction of time at generation level is due to division of tasks in parallel reducing the amount of time taken as per "Law of division of labor", which can be seen below:
 ![timeS_vs_P](./Images/Multiple-deme/timeS_vs_P.PNG)

 Furthermore, an analysis on efficiency and speedups show the below: